KearaB/KearaB/README.md

 ---
 ### 🗣️How to Reach Me:

-🌱 I currently work as a Data Analyst.
-I work collaboratively to solve business problems through coding, machine learning, analytical programming, statistics, and data visualization.
+🌱 As an Analytics Engineer, I work collaboratively to solve business problems by utilizing various tools and technologies.

 - 📫 Email: keara.barnard.dev@gmail.com
 - 😼 GitHub: https://github.com/KearaB